 Subjects

-History, Civilization, Addresses, essays, lectures, Histoire, Antiquities, Economic conditions, Greece, history, to 146 b.c., Historiography, History, ancient, Homeric Civilization, Politics and government, Ancient History, Economic history, Greece, civilization, to 146 b.c., Slavery, Bronze age, Conditions sociales, Conditions économiques, Credit, Democracy, Grèce, Klassieke oudheid, Real property, Slavery, history, Athens (greece), politics and governmentPlaces
+History, Civilization, Addresses, essays, lectures, Histoire, Politics and government, Antiquities, Economic conditions, Greece, history, to 146 b.c., Historiography, History, ancient, Homeric Civilization, Slavery, Ancient History, Economic history, Greece, civilization, to 146 b.c., Bronze age, Conditions sociales, Conditions économiques, Credit, Democracy, Grèce, Klassieke oudheid, Real property, Slavery, history, Ancient CivilizationPlaces

 Greece, Athens, Rome, Athens (Greece), Grèce, Sicily (Italy), Troy (Extinct city), Europe, Great Britain, Hissarlik, Magna Graecia (Italy), Sicile (Italie), Troy, Turkey, United StatesPeople